ainefernandez/DataMining-Superheroes/README.md

 This project's purpose is to scrape data from the [Superhero API](https://superheroapi.com), bringing your comic book and cinematic universe favorites into the world of data science, econometrics, and analytics! 📊💥

-## Repo structure
+## 📁 Repo structure

-Here's what youll find in this repo:
+Here's what you'll find in this repo:
 ```
   DataMining-Superheroes/
   ├── README.md  # Project overview 📖